No Kids, No Problem! Plan the Perfect Lake George Winter Weekend Getaway For Empty Nesters

 Sip & Sample Award-Winning Wines Right in Lake George Village

 For a nice glass of wine, Adirondack Winery is the place to be this winter.
-They have tasting rooms in Lake George Village and Bolton Landing where you can sample their handcrafted red, white, and semi-sweet, fruit-infused wines.
+They have a tasting room in Lake George Village where you can sample their handcrafted red, white, and semi-sweet, fruit-infused wines.

 Raise a Glass to the Finest Spirits Around